Jack Reacher (film): Theatrical release

 On December 15, 2012, Paramount Pictures announced it was indefinitely postponing the film's premiere screening in Pittsburgh, Pennsylvania, out of respect for the families of the victims of the Sandy Hook Elementary School shooting, which had occurred the day before.
 The opening scene shows a sniper shooting at people including a woman holding a small girl, and one point aiming the cross-hairs directly at her.
-Writer-director McQuarrie endorsed the decision, saying he and Cruise insisted upon it:Nobody should be celebrating anything 24 hours after a tragic event like that.
+Writer-director McQuarrie endorsed the decision, saying he and Cruise insisted upon it:

+Nobody should be celebrating anything 24 hours after a tragic event like that.
 We thought long and hard about it.
 This was not a snap judgment, because we wanted to give back to the city of Pittsburgh [by having the premiere there], because they were so great to us.

-The film held its United Kingdom premiere on December 10, 2012 at London's Odeon Leicester Square.
+The film held its United Kingdom premiere on December 10, 2012, at London's Odeon Leicester Square.
 It was released in the U.K. on December 26, 2012.

+Home media

-Home mediaJack Reacher was released onto Blu-ray and DVD formats in the United Kingdom And in North American territories on March 19, 2013 by Paramount Home Media Distribution.
+Jack Reacher was released onto Blu-ray and DVD formats in the United Kingdom And in North American territories on March 19, 2013, by Paramount Home Media Distribution.
 The Blu-ray release contains two commentary tracks and three behind-the-scenes featurettes.
 Jack Reacher received a 4K UHD Blu-Ray release on June 26, 2018.

 Reception

+Box office

-Box officeJack Reacher grossed $80.1 million in North America and $138.3 million in other countries for a worldwide total of $218.3 million, against a budget of $60 million.
+Jack Reacher grossed $80.1 million in North America and $138.3 million in other countries for a worldwide total of $218.3 million, against a budget of $60 million.

 In North America, the film opened in 3,352 cinemas.
 Jack Reacher went on to gross $5.1 million on its opening day in the U.S. and Canada, and $15.6 million in its opening weekend.
 The film held well in its second weekend, dropping only 10.2% to a total of $14.1 million and ranking at No. 5.

 Upon its opening five-day international start, making $5.5 million in the UK and $4.4 million in France, the film grossed a total of $18.1 million from 32 international markets.
 Throughout the following weeks, the film expanded to additional international markets and grossed an international total of $136,497,530.